em3ndez/tiny-web-server/README.md

 By overriding these methods, you can tailor the exception handling behavior of your TinyWeb server to meet your application's specific needs, ensuring that errors are managed effectively and transparently.

-## Secure Channels

-### Securing HTTP Channels

-Currently, TinyWeb supports HTTP, which is suitable for development and testing environments.
-However, for production environments, it's crucial to secure HTTP channels using HTTPS.
-This can be achieved by fronting TinyWeb with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
-These proxies can be configured to forward requests to TinyWeb over HTTP, while serving clients over HTTPS.
-This approach leverages the robust SSL/TLS capabilities of these proxies, ensuring secure communication without modifying the TinyWeb server code.

-### Securing WebSocket Channels

-TinyWeb currently supports WebSocket (WS) connections, which are not encrypted.
-For secure communication, it's important to use Secure WebSocket (WSS) connections.
-Similar to HTTP, you can achieve this by using a reverse proxy that supports SSL/TLS termination for WebSockets.
-The proxy can handle the encryption and decryption of WebSocket traffic, forwarding it to TinyWeb over an unencrypted channel.
-This setup ensures that WebSocket communications are secure, protecting data from eavesdropping and tampering.

-## TinyWeb Performance

-Performance testing for TinyWeb has not been extensively conducted.
-However, due to its lightweight nature and minimal dependencies, TinyWeb is expected to perform efficiently for small to medium-sized applications.

-#### Security Best Practices

-- **Sanitize Inputs**: Remove or escape potentially harmful characters from user inputs.
-- **Use CSRF Tokens**: Implement CSRF protection by requiring tokens for state-changing requests.
-- **Validate on Both Client and Server**: Perform validation on the client side for user feedback and on the server side for security.
-- **Limit Input Size**: Restrict the size of inputs to prevent buffer overflow attacks.

-By implementing robust input validation, you can enhance the security of your TinyWeb application and protect it from common web vulnerabilities.

 ## Integrating other frameworks

 ### Dependency Injection

 We can't integrate dependency injection with TinyWeb.
 The reason for that is handlers don't take strongly typed dependencies in the `(req, resp, context)` functional interfaces, nor do those have constructors associated.

 For it to be true Dependency Injection capable - for say injecting a `ShoppingCart` into a endpoint or filter - you would something like: